Nasdanika/html/org.nasdanika.html.repository/src/site/markdown/app.md

 ### Contained actions

 Actions have ``getChildren()`` method returning a collection of contained (sub) actions.
-Actions may play different roles, there are 3 built-in roles - ``NAVIGATION``, ``CONTEXT``, and ``SECTION``.
+There are also several default ``getXXXChildrens()`` methods filtering and grouping child actions.

+An action may play different roles.
+Action role defines where it appears in the UI.
+There are several built-in [roles](apidocs/org.nasdanika.html.app/apidocs/index.html?org/nasdanika/html/app/Action.Role.html)

+#### Navigation
 Navigation actions correspond to contained objects and are typically rendered in the navigation panel.
 For example a bank customer has/owns accounts.
 Actions to view such accounts would be displayed in the navigation panel.
 In entity-relationship terms navigation actions correspond to containment references and in Java terms they correspond to fields.
 You may also think of them as "view (noun)" actions.
 E.g. "view account".

+#### Context
 Context actions get their name from the fact that they are displayed as a JsTree context menu items.
 They are also output as buttons in the content panel.
 Context actions correspond to methods/operations/verbs.
 E.g. "open account" context action of a "view customer" action.

+#### Section
 Section actions play the same role as navigation actions, but they are displayed in the content panel of the contained action.
 For example, "view transactions" section action of "view statement" action would display a list of transactions below statement details.
 Section actions may be executed along with the containing action.
 In this case they don't need an activator.
 Section actions with NavigationActionActivators may be executed by loading section content using AJAX.

+#### View

+PropertySource or PropertyDescriptor actions in this role are displayed in view mode.

+#### Edit

+PropertySource or PropertyDescriptor actions in this role are displayed in edit mode.

 ### Action categories

 Action extends [Categorized](apidocs/org.nasdanika.html.app/apidocs/index.html?org/nasdanika/html/app/Categorized.html).
 It allows to group actions into categories.
-Anonymous categories have id but no text and icon.
+Anonymous categories have id but no text or icon.

 Categories are presented in the UI in following ways:

 * Navbar - uncategorized actions are at the top level, categorized are grouped into dropdowns.
 Headers and separators are not supported in category drop-downs.
 Anonymous categories are not supported.
 * Dropdown - headers for named categories and separators for anonymous.
-* [TODO: Action groups](../../../../mantis/view.php?id=207) - different action groups for categories.
+* Action groups - different action groups for categories.
 Named categories are represented as action groups in cards with the category icon and text in the header.
 * jsTree
-    * [TODO: Nodes](../../../../mantis/view.php?id=208) - a node for named categories, anonymous categories are not supported - treated as uncategorized.
+    * Nodes - a node for named categories, anonymous categories are not supported - treated as uncategorized.
     * [TODO: Context menu](../../../../mantis/view.php?id=209) - dividers for anonymous categories, and sub-menus for named categories.
 * Buttons - button groups, all categories are treated as anonymous.
 * [TODO: Sections](../../../../mantis/view.php?id=210) - named categories add an extra level.
 Anonymous categories are displayed as a horizontal lines (HR) in header sections and as separate action groups, not supported in navs.